delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 /*
     ::highlight() [end-to-end test]
-    = no, if the pseudo selector is unsupported
-    = yes, if the pseudo selector is supported
+    = no, if the pseudo selector is broken and/or no active highlight = yes, if the pseudo selector works and highlight is active */
-*/
 ._checker ._custom
     :nth-child(2) { color: transparent; background: transparent; }